digime/digime-sdk-ios/docs/guides/Migration Tips.md

 <br>

-# Migration Tips
+# DigiMeSDK 3.x.x Migration Tips
-Here are some key SDK changes that may help you get to grips with it if you are migrating from previous versions:
+Here are some key SDK changes that may help you get to grips with it if you are migrating from 2.x.x to 3.x.x versions:

 1. `DMEClient` singleton no longer exists.
 It has been replaced by `DMEPullClient` and `DMEPushClient`.